itzngga/fakeuseragent/README.md

 - RandomUserAgent: Retrieves a random user agent.
 - MobileUserAgent: Retrieves a random user agent from mobile devices.
-- PCUserAgent: Retrieves a random user agent from popular Desktops.
+- DesktopUserAgent: Retrieves a random user agent from popular Desktops.
 - RandomUserAgent: Retrieves a random user agent from the supported browsers.

 Here's an example of how to use the package: